Browse by Medical Category

 The second off-service rotation is a Gynecologic Pathology rotation offered in combination with Brigham & Women’s Hospital on an annual basis.
 This involves a week of post-graduate course material.
 The fellow is also required to attend sign-outs and conferences in pathology and cytology to provide sufficient immersion for a comprehensive, focused experience.

 The second year fellow is charged with fostering an informal teaching environment with the clinical service team: one third year resident, one intern, 1-2 third year Harvard Medical Students (HMS), 0-2 sub-interns from HMS or another medical school, and a nurse practitioner.
 The fellow also organizes didactic topics for weekday morning conferences.

 The third year fellow is expected to present the Division Morbidity and Mortality data during Departmental Grand Rounds on a quarterly basis.
 The fellow is also charged with organizing the Wednesday didactic lectures series.

 Both fellows are expected to provide a robust teaching experience for residents and students in the operating room under the direct supervision of Division faculty.
 The program is privileged to be consistently recognized for excellence by the integrated residency at Mass General/Brigham & Women’s Hospital.

-To be considered for an interview, a completed application form with all applicable supporting documents (including CREOG scores) must be received by Tuesday, April 22, 2014.
-The application deadline has been extended to accommodate ERAS system unavailability from April 10-13.
+To be considered for an interview, a completed application form with all applicable supporting documents (including CREOG scores) must be received by Wednesday, April 15, 2015.

 This fellowship is accredited by the American Board of Obstetrics & Gynecology (ABOG).